ParsleyJ/cyborgram/README.md

 The preamble is a private channel containing all the code you want to be prepended to each of your commands.
 To define a channel as preamble, set its ID in the `preambleID` field of the keys JSON file (and restart Cyborgram).

-Then write JS code as messages in the channel, and every time a command is executed this code is prepended to your command code, in the same order the message appear in the preamble.
+Then write JS code as messages in the channel, and every time a command is executed this code is prepended to your command code, in the same order the messages appear in the preamble.

 | ![Example Image 5][image-preamble] | ![Example GIF 2][example-gif-5] |